YosaiProject/yosai_dpcache/README.md

 Install YosaiDPCache from PyPI using pip: ``pip install yosai_dpcache``

+## Setup

+A YosaiDPCache.DPCacheHandler can be configured through one of two ways:

+* Option 1: YAML Config File
+    1. Define a system environment variable, YOSAI_CACHE_SETTINGS, that points to the location of cache_settings.yaml file and make sure that the file permissions make it readable.

+    2. Instantiate a DPCacheHandler without arguments.

+* Option 2: instantiate a DPCacheHandler, passing *all* of the required arguments (see cachehandler.py and settings.py for detail)

 ## Dev Status (as of YosaiDPCache v0.0.5)

 ### Redis is Ready for Use